Sports in the New York metropolitan area: Washington, D.C.

 Sports teams in New York City and Washington, D.C. have long been strong rivals.
 The prominence of each city in America's media landscape has helped increase the notoriety of these rivalries, as has the fact that many teams in each city play in the same division.

 The most historic sports rivalry between teams of these two cities is the rivalry between the New York Giants and the Washington Commanders in the National Football League.
 Both teams play in the Eastern division of the National Football Conference, meaning that they play against each other twice every regular season.
 Both teams are among the oldest and most successful in professional football.
 Their rivalry goes back to 1932, and has included some of the game's greatest players and coaches throughout the decades.

 In addition, two of the National Hockey League's teams based in the New York metropolitan areas (the New York Rangers and New York Islanders) have developed passionate rivalries with the Washington Capitals, as all three compete in the Metropolitan Division of the Eastern Conference.
-Both the Capitals-Rangers rivalry and Capitals-Islanders rivalry have increased in intensity over the decades as a result of highly competitive playoff matchups in addition to regular season encounters.
+Both the Capitals–Rangers rivalry and Capitals–Islanders rivalry have increased in intensity over the decades as a result of highly competitive playoff matchups in addition to regular season encounters.
 The New Jersey Devils also play in the Metropolitan Division and are a division rival for the Capitals, though this rivalry is not as historic and intense as the ones with the two New York-based teams.

 There is also a historic rivalry between the New York Red Bulls and D.C.
 United of Major League Soccer.
 Both teams are two of the oldest and most historic teams in the league, and their rivalry dates back to 1996, the league's inaugural season.
 Both teams play in the Eastern Conference.
 Their rivalry is known as the Atlantic Cup, which is also the name of the trophy awarded to the team that wins the matchup.

 The Washington Nationals and New York Mets of Major League Baseball also share a rivalry.
-Though this rivalry is not as historic as the others mentioned here, the two compete in the National League East division.
-This has naturally helped create a rivalry between the two teams since the Nationals moved to Washington, D.C. in 2005.
+Though this rivalry is not as historic as the others mentioned here, the two compete in the NL East.
+This has naturally helped create a rivalry between the two teams since the Nationals moved to Washington, D.C., in 2005.